tweibley/legate/docs/authentication-plan.md

 For custom tools (`FunctionTool` equivalent) that manage their own authentication logic.

-1.  **Tool Context:** The tool's execution method must receive a `ToolContext` object (similar to Python).
-This context provides access to:
+1.  **Tool Context:** The tool's execution method must receive a `ToolContext` object.
+This context must provide access to:
-    *   `context.session`: Access to session state for caching credentials.
+    *   `context.session`: The current `ADK::Session` object, allowing access to mutable `session.state` for caching credentials.
-    *   `context.get_auth_response`: To check if an interactive flow just completed and provided credentials.
+    *   `context.get_auth_response(scheme, credential)`: A method to check if an interactive flow just completed and provided credentials via `Fiber.resume`.
+Returns an `Adk::Auth::ExchangedCredential` with tokens if available.
-    *   `context.request_credential`: To initiate the interactive flow if needed.
+    *   `context.request_credential(Adk::Auth::Config)`: A method to initiate the interactive `Fiber.yield` flow if credentials are required.
 2.  **Logic within the Tool:**
-    *   **Check Cache:** Look for valid, cached credentials (e.g., access/refresh tokens) in `context.session.state[:my_tool_token_cache_key]`.
-If found and valid (or refreshable), use them and skip to the API call step.
-Refresh tokens if necessary and update the cache.
+    *   **Check Cache:** Look for valid, cached credentials (e.g., encrypted access/refresh tokens) in `context.session.state[:my_tool_token_cache_key]`.
+Decrypt and validate them (e.g., check expiry).
+If valid (or refreshable using a cached refresh token), use them and skip to the API call step.
+Refresh tokens if necessary and update the encrypted cache in `context.session.state`.
     *   **Check Auth Response:** If no valid cached credentials, call `context.get_auth_response(scheme, credential)`.
-This checks if the ADK core just received credentials from the client via the interactive flow (Steps 5 & 6 above).
+This checks if the ADK core just received credentials from the client via `Fiber.resume`.
 If credentials (`Adk::Auth::ExchangedCredential` with tokens) are returned, cache them (Step 5 below) and proceed to the API call.
     *   **Initiate Auth Request:** If still no credentials, call `context.request_credential(Adk::Auth::Config.new(scheme:, credential:))`.
-This signals the ADK core to trigger the interactive flow (Steps 2-6 in Section 3.1).
-The tool should return a status indicating authentication is pending.
+This signals the ADK core to trigger the interactive flow via `Fiber.yield`.
+The tool should then likely return a status indicating authentication is pending, as execution will pause here if `request_credential` yields.
-    *   **(ADK Handles Interaction & Exchange)**: The core handles the interaction as described in Section 3.1.
+    *   **(ADK Handles Interaction & Exchange via Fiber.yield/resume)**: The core handles the interaction as described in Section 3.1.
-    *   **Cache Credentials:** Once valid credentials (access/refresh tokens) are obtained (either from cache refresh, `get_auth_response`, or implicitly after `request_credential` leads to a successful exchange on a subsequent retry), **cache them** securely in `context.session.state`.
-Store enough information to reconstruct the credential object (e.g., tokens, expiry, token URI, client info, scopes).
+    *   **Cache Credentials:** Once valid credentials (access/refresh tokens) are obtained (either from cache refresh, `get_auth_response`, or implicitly after `request_credential` leads to a successful exchange on a subsequent retry/resume), **encrypt them** using `rbnacl` and store them securely in `context.session.state`.
+Store enough information (encrypted) to reconstruct the credential object.
-    *   **Make API Call:** Use the obtained credentials with the appropriate HTTP client or API library (e.g., passing the access token in the `Authorization: Bearer` header).
+    *   **Make API Call:** Use the obtained (decrypted) credentials with the appropriate HTTP client or API library.
 Handle API errors (like 401/403) by potentially clearing the cache and re-initiating the auth request on the next attempt.
     *   **Return Result:** Return the processed result from the API call.

+### 3.3.
+Non-Interactive Flows (API Key, HTTP Bearer)

+These flows apply when the credential (like an API key or a pre-obtained Bearer token) is provided directly during configuration and does not require user interaction or token exchange via the ADK.

+1.  **Configuration:**
+    *   The tool is configured with an appropriate `Adk::Auth::Scheme` (e.g., `Adk::Auth::Schemes::APIKey`, `Adk::Auth::Schemes::HTTPBearer`).
+    *   The `Adk::Auth::Credential` is provided with the corresponding `auth_type` (e.g., `:api_key`, `:http_bearer`) and the credential value (or an environment variable name pointing to it).
+2.  **Execution:**
+    *   The interactive `Fiber.yield`/`resume` mechanism is **not** used for these types.
+    *   **Toolset Tools (e.g., `OpenAPIToolset`):** The toolset framework is responsible for retrieving the configured credential (e.g., the API key or Bearer token) and injecting it into the API requests according to the scheme (e.g., adding `Authorization: Bearer <token>` header, adding `X-API-Key: <key>` header, or adding query parameters).
+    *   **Custom Tools (`FunctionTool`):** The tool can access its initial configuration via the `ToolContext`.
+A method like `context.get_configured_credential` should be added to `ToolContext` to return the initial `Adk::Auth::Credential` object.
+The tool logic can then extract the key/token (resolving environment variables as needed) and use it in its API calls.
+3.  **No Exchange/Refresh via ADK:** The ADK core does not perform token exchanges or automatic refreshes for these types.
+If credentials expire or need rotation, it must be handled externally by updating the configuration.

+### 3.4 Service Account Flow (Non-Interactive Exchange)

+This flow applies to credentials like Google Cloud Service Account keys (e.g., JSON key files) that can be exchanged for access tokens without direct user interaction.

+1.  **Configuration:**
+    *   The tool is configured with an appropriate `Adk::Auth::Scheme` (likely implicitly defined by the tool type, e.g., a specific Google API tool, or potentially an `OAuth2` scheme used with a specific grant type if using `OpenAPIToolset`).
+    *   The `Adk::Auth::Credential` is provided with `auth_type: :service_account` and the credential details (e.g., the JSON key data itself, or an environment variable name pointing to the key data or file path).
+2.  **Execution & Token Exchange:**
+    *   The interactive `Fiber.yield`/`resume` mechanism is **not** used for this type.
+    *   When the tool first needs to make an authenticated call:
+        *   The ADK core (or a helper library integrated with it, like `googleauth`) detects the service account credential.
+        *   It **automatically and non-interactively** performs the necessary steps to exchange the service account credential for an access token (e.g., signing a JWT and sending it to the provider's token endpoint).
+        *   This exchange happens transparently to the tool's main logic.
+3.  **Token Caching & Refresh:**
+    *   The obtained access token (along with its expiry time) **must** be securely cached (encrypted via `rbnacl`) in the `Adk::SessionService` state.
+    *   On subsequent requests, the ADK retrieves the cached token.
+    *   The ADK core **must** automatically handle refreshing the access token before it expires or obtaining a new one when needed, using the original service account credential.
+4.  **Tool Usage:**
+    *   The tool obtains the valid access token via the `ToolContext` (e.g., `context.get_cached_credential` or similar mechanism that handles the retrieval and potential refresh).
+    *   The tool (or the underlying toolset/`excon` middleware) uses this token, typically as an HTTP Bearer token, in the `Authorization` header.

+### 3.5 Error Handling Considerations

+While Section 3.1 details error handling specifically around the `Fiber.resume` step for interactive flows, other error scenarios exist:

+*   **Invalid Initial Configuration:** Errors detected during tool setup (e.g., `Adk::Auth::Credential` pointing to a non-existent environment variable, malformed service account key) should ideally raise an error immediately upon configuration or connection initialization to fail fast.
+*   **OAuth Provider Interaction Errors:** If the user denies consent or the provider returns an error during the interactive phase (redirect flow), this will manifest as an error parameter (e.g., `?error=access_denied`) in the `auth_response_uri` captured by the client.
+When the client resumes the Fiber, the ADK's token exchange attempt (Step 3.1.6) will fail, resulting in the planned `Adk::Auth::TokenExchangeError` (or similar specific error) being raised from `Fiber.resume`.
+*   **Automatic Token Exchange/Refresh Failures:** If an automatic exchange (like for Service Accounts in 3.4) or an automatic token refresh (Section 7) fails (e.g., due to network issues, revoked credentials, provider downtime), the original tool action that triggered the need for the token should fail.
+This should likely raise a specific error (e.g., `Adk::Auth::TokenRefreshError`, `Adk::Auth::ServiceAccountExchangeError`) to indicate the authentication layer was the source of the problem.
+*   **API Call Auth Errors (401/403):** If a tool makes an API call with a token that the *API provider* deems invalid (even if the ADK thought it was valid, perhaps due to recent revocation), the API call will likely return a 401 or 403 status.
+The tool logic or underlying HTTP client (`excon`) should detect this.
+For OAuth/OIDC tokens, this could trigger the automatic refresh mechanism if a refresh token is available.
+If refresh fails or isn't possible, the error should propagate, possibly clearing the cached invalid credential from the session state.

 ## 4. Configuration